 Virgin Islands law is explicit on the subject of financial reports required of utilities by the Public Services Commission, and has been since 1965.

 Section 8, Chapter 1, of Title 30 stipulates:

 "Each public utility shall furnish to the Commission, in such form and at such time as the Commission shall require, such accounts, reports and information as shall show in itemized detail: Depreciation: salaries and wages; legal expenses; taxes and rentals; quantity and value of material used; receipts from residuals, by-products, services or other sales; total and net costs; net and gross profits; dividends and interest; surplus or reserve; prices paid by consumers; and in addition such other items, whether of a nature similar to those hereinbefore enumerated or otherwise, as the Commission may prescribe, in order to show completely and in detail the entire operation of the public utility in furnishing its product or service to the public."

 Meanwhile, Section 881 (b) of Title 3 states:

 "Every citizen of this Territory shall have the right to examine all public records … " Subsection 881 (g) (6) has a caveat that might, subject to interpretation, apply in some situations, but presumably not in the case of local phone service, where there is no competition: "Reports to governmental agencies which, if released, would give advantage to competitors and serve no public purpose" are to be kept confidential.

 Those familiar with legal language say the "and" in that sentence means that in order for a report to be suppressed from public review, it would have to meet both tests: offer advantage to competitors and serve no public purpose.

 Editor's note: Source reporter Jim Day assisted with this article.

-Publisher's note : Like the St. Thomas Source now?
+Publisher's note : Like the St. Croix Source now?
 Find out how you can love us twice as much — and show your support for the islands' free and independent news voice

 … click here.